NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

 ---

-#### Principal Research Question
+### Principal Research Question

 <center>
 <b>
-Can an unfair model be reprogrammed into a fair one?
-If so, why and how would it work?
+Can an unfair model be reprogrammed into a fair one? <br> If so, why and how would it work?
 </b>
 <br>
 </center>

 ---

-#### Fairness Reprogramming
+### Fairness Reprogramming

 Consider a classification task, where $$\mathbf{X}$$ represents the input feature and $$Y$$ represents the output label.
 There exists some sensitive attributes or demographic groups, $$Z$$, that may be spuriously correlated with $$Y$$.
 There is a pre-trained classifier, $$f^*(\cdot)$$ that predicts $$Y$$ from $$\mathbf{X}$$, _i.e._, $$\hat{Y} = f^*(\mathbf{X})$$.